whiprandolph/bestseller/Part 2 - Why Are We So Lost？/06 - Why Are We So Lost？.md

 As I was born and raised in an unhealthy culture, all this seemed normal and natural to me until I discovered healthy cultures where people do not live this way.

-Every single human feels a deep urge to stand up for what's right in their culture, and _your urge to "stand for what's right" is the natural urge to uphold the laws of your own society_.
+Every single human feels a deep urge to stand up for what's right in their culture. _Your urge to "stand for what's right" is the natural urge to uphold the laws of your own culture_.
 In healthy cultures, people are expected to act on that urge.
-In unhealthy cultures, they are punished for acting on it.**
+In unhealthy cultures, people are trained to repress that urge and punished for acting on it.**[xxx-I replaced "society" with "culture".
+It's not just that the urge is natural, it's that the urge is the motivation to uphold the laws of one's culture, and I want to emphasize that several times in the book.]

 Unhealthy cultures systematically train people from childhood to "hold back" or "shut down" parts of themselves so they won't honor this urge to stand for what's right against their abusive authorities.**